JXIong15/19-employee-directory/README.md

 # Unit 19 React Homework: Employee Directory

+## to-do

+## Future ideas
+* allow columns to sort by ascending first.
+An individual variable to account for whether a column is ascending or descending.

 ## Overview

 For this assignment, you'll create a employee directory with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.